binocarlos/powerstrip-weave/README.md

  * runs the weave container (by running weave launch)
  * runs a container called `weavewait` so its volume can be used to access the [wait-for-weave](https://github.com/binocarlos/wait-for-weave) binary
- * launches the HTTP plugin server
+ * launches the HTTP adapter server

 To ensure matching versions of the docker client / server - we mount the docker socket and docker binary from the host.